 - Prerequisites: High school diploma

-- Other Requirements : Organization and math skills sometimes required
+- Other Requirements : Practicums and lab work are required for most programs

 Pharmacy Assistant Certificate

 In order to succeed in a pharmacy assistant certificate program, students need to know medical terminology.
 In these programs, students learn about verifying prescriptions and stocking prescription and over-the-counter medications.
 Pharmacy assistant programs usually include a mix of classroom and laboratory learning, as well as one or more practicums.
 Specific areas of study might include: